Skip to product information

 How do I calculate how much solar I need?

 Add up your daily watt-hour usage (appliances × hours), divide by average sun hours, and size your array accordingly.
 Example: 1000Wh daily use ÷ 4h sun = 250W panels minimum.
-For help, see our off-grid solar sizing guide.

 What size battery bank should I pair with my solar panels?

 It depends on your loads and how many days of backup you want.
-For example, 200Ah at 12V provides ~2.4kWh usable with LiFePO₄.
-Our 100Ah and 200Ah Sapphire batteries are popular choices for vans and cabins.

 Do I need both a solar charge controller and an inverter?

-Yes.
-The controller manages charging, while the inverter converts DC to AC so you can run household devices.
-Many off-grid systems use all three: solar panels + MPPT controller + Sapphire LiFePO₄ battery + inverter.
+The inverter converts DC to AC so you can run household devices.
+Off-grid systems use multiple components together: Solar panels + MPPT controller + Sapphire LiFePO₄ battery + Inverter.

 What safety equipment do I need for a solar setup?

-Always include fuses or breakers, disconnect switches, and proper gauge cabling.
-Sapphire carries battery disconnect switches and accessories tested to handle high current safely.
+Sapphire carries battery disconnect switches and wiring accessories tested to handle high current safely.

 Can solar power run my entire house or RV?

 Yes, if sized appropriately.
-Small systems can handle lights and USB charging, while larger arrays with multiple 300Ah batteries can support appliances and full-time living.
+Small systems can handle lights and USB charging, while larger arrays with multiple batteries can support appliances and full-time living.
 Many Sapphire customers start small and scale up as their needs grow.

 What solar setup is best for vans, cabins, or sheds?